 If you would have told me that I’d be growing plants, raising chickens, and all these things….I would have laughed in your face.
 But here I am!
 I never thought that I’d enjoy digging in the dirt.
 Every single day I can’t wait to get outside, lathered up in sunscreen, and play in the dirt.

 When we started gardening it was a nice little thing for us to go together.
 I seriously was just going with the flow to hang out with my husband.
-I didn’t now it would turn into something that I really enjoyed.
-Everyday there is something new.
-Sometimes between the morning and the evening there are new things.
+I didn’t know it would turn into something that I really enjoyed.
+Every day there is something new.
+Sometimes between the morning and the evening, there are new things.
+There is always something that needs sorting out.
+Whether that be getting rid of pests in your garden, or watering your newly planted seeds, it definitely keeps me on my toes.
+When you grow things, you want to see their true beauty, instead of being hidden behind an overgrown tree.
+But isn’t this what makes it enjoyable?
 Gardening is nothing short of miraculous.

 Yay for wanting to grow things.
 Flowers or food, both can be fun!
 It’s all a learning process.
 The important part is to keep learning and keep having fun.
 SO yay for taking the steps to learn where to start.
 There are so many resources for learning.
 Trial and error are also really helpful.

 Follow along on this 5 part series to see what we tried, how we failed, how we succeed, and what tips we’d share with you.
 By no means do we think we are success stories, this is a journey.
 We’re having fun together as a family.
 Maybe one day these boys will be nice labor to get things done. 🙂